-Having roots in the aircraft industry, FHI considers safety to be the most important feature underpinning automobiles.
-Since we launched the Subaru 360 over a half-century ago, we have engaged in automotive manufacturing to this day with a philosophy of “All-Around Safety” and maximum emphasis on safety performance.
+Having roots in the aircraft industry, the Subaru Group considers safety to be the most important feature underpinning automobiles.
+Since we launched the Subaru 360 over a half-century ago to this day, we have engaged in automotive manufacturing with a philosophy of “All-Around Safety” and maximum emphasis on safety performance.

 Ensuring safety for pilots